-For information on Swiss Life's main prospects, see "Strategy" beginning on page 44 of this Prospectus, pages 6 to 14 of the annual report 2021 of Swiss Life as well as pages 20 and 61-63 of Swiss Life's half-year results 2022 investor presentation dated 17 August 2022, which are incorporated by reference herein.
+For information on Swiss Life's main prospects, see "Strategy" beginning on page 46 of this Prospectus, pages 6 to 14 of the annual report 2021 of Swiss Life as well media release (Swiss Life increases fee income by 13% in the first three quarters of 2022) dated 9 November 2022, which are incorporated by reference herein.
 Such information includes statements that constitute "forward-looking statements".
 By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that prospects, predictions, forecasts, projections and other outcomes described or implied in forward-looking statements will not be achieved.
 See the cautionary note on forward-looking statements on page 10 ("FORWARD-LOOKING STATEMENTS") of this Prospectus.

-Board of directors and corporate executive board of the Guarantor
+Board of directors and corporate executive board of the Issuer

-The articles of association provide that the board of directors of the Guarantor must consist of at least five but not more than 14 members.
-Members of the board of directors of the Guarantor are elected by the general meeting of shareholders on an individual basis for a one-year period.
+The articles of association provide that the board of directors of the Issuer must consist of at least five but not more than 14 members.
+Members of the board of directors of the Issuer are elected by the general meeting of shareholders on an individual basis for a one-year period.
 The term of one year is deemed to signify the period from one annual general meeting up to and including the next duly convened annual general meeting.
 Members whose terms of office are expiring are eligible to stand for immediate re-election.

-The board of directors is ultimately responsible for the Guarantor's strategy and policies and for the supervision of its management.
-The board of directors establishes the strategic, accounting, organisational and financing policies to be followed by the management of the Guarantor, it appoints the executive officers and authorised signatories of the Guarantor and supervises the operations of the Guarantor.
+The board of directors is ultimately responsible for the Issuer's strategy and policies and for the supervision of its management.
+The board of directors establishes the strategic, accounting, organisational and financing policies to be followed by the management of the Issuer, it appoints the executive officers and authorised signatories of the Issuer and supervises the operations of the Issuer.